yahir91/Scraper/README.md

 - Run `bundle install` in the command line.
 - To run the file enter `cd bin` to go to the bin folder, then type `ruby main.rb`.
 - Type the articles that you want to search.
+  ![Search-Engine] (screenshots/Screenshot from 2020-07-16 13-18-54.png)
-- Then select from an array of 45 options which articles information you want to see.
+- Then select from a selection of 45 titles which articles information you want to see.
+  ![Articles-Options] (screenshots/Screenshot from 2020-07-16 13-19-49.png)
+- You can see the article information and the link to go to that article.
+  ![Article-infomation] (screenshots/Screenshot from 2020-07-16 13-20-10.png)

 ## Run tests